Postural Tachycardia Syndrome (PoTS) and Pregnancy

 Remember that leading a healthy lifestyle will benefit your baby whether you have PoTS or not.

-- Avoid drinking alcohol or taking recreational drugs.
+- Avoid drinking alcohol or taking recreational drugs

-- Avoid undercooked meat, fish and eggs, unpasteurised milk, soft cheeses, unwashed fruit and vegetables.
+- Avoid undercooked meat, fish and eggs, unpasteurised milk, soft cheeses, unwashed fruit and vegetables

 - Don’t smoke

-- It is important to keep as fit as possible with regular gentle exercise.
+- Keep as fit as possible with regular gentle exercise

-- Drink plenty of fluids.
+- Drink plenty of fluids

-- *Consider using compression stockings.
+- *Consider using compression stockings

-- *Drink extra fluids when breast feeding.
+- *Drink extra fluids when breast feeding

 Plan ahead and accept help from family or friends if it is offered – and don’t be afraid to ask.